symfony/ux-dropzone/doc/index.rst

 .. note::

-   *Note*: you should put the value to ``false`` and not remove the line so that Symfony Flex won’t try to add the line again in the future.
+   *Note*: you should put the value to ``false`` and not remove the line so that Symfony Flex won't try to add the line again in the future.

-Once done, the default stylesheet won’t be used anymore and you can implement your own CSS on top of the Dropzone.
+Once done, the default stylesheet won't be used anymore and you can implement your own CSS on top of the Dropzone.

 Extend the default behavior